Rules and Regulations

 Parade entries involving animals of any kind must provide their own immediate clean-up in the staging area and along the parade route.
 All animals must either be on a leash or secured in a cage or container as to not run loose during the parade.
 Per the city of Portsmouth, horses are not allowed in the parade.

-Parade entrants may not stop to perform, or do anything that may lead to gaps or backing up the parade without prior permission from the Furies (contact Furies).
+Parade entrants may not stop to perform, or do anything that may lead to gaps or backing up the parade without prior permission from the Coven (contact Coven).

 The Parade itself accepts no corporate sponsorship of any kind, and corporate logos or banners will not be welcomed on the march.
 That stated, we still need to cover expenses, so sponsorship of the Fund Raising Events is available, (necessary) and heartily encouraged.

 While entrants may distribute candy or souvenirs along the parade route, NO ONE MAY TOSS OR THROW ANYTHING INTO THE CROWD.
 If you do have walkers passing out candy or other items, they must do so while walking within close range of the parade spectators to prevent spectators from running into the parade.

 Likewise, spectators shall not throw anything at parade participants.
 Some have worked hours, some have worked months, on their costumes; and the last thing they want is silly string pasted all over it.
 Please be respectful.

 The parade will take place rain or moonshine.